 All governing bodies should take the lead in establishing and promoting the values for the organisations that they govern.
 This means that each member of the governing body is expected to lead by example and demonstrate, on a personal level, the highest standards of conduct.

-Heriot-Watt University Court conducts its business in accordance with governance best practice and with the ‘Principles of Public Life’.
+Heriot-Watt University Court and Court committees conduct their business in accordance with governance best practice and with the ‘Principles of Public Life’.
 These should be at the forefront of Court and Court committee members’ thoughts.
 The Scottish Code of Good Higher Education Governance sets out the Scottish Government’s nine principles of public life: Duty; Selflessness; Integrity; Objectivity; Accountability and Stewardship; Openness; Honesty; Leadership; and Respect.

-- make a positive and enthusiastic contribution to the development of University Vision, Mission and Strategy;
+- make a positive and enthusiastic contribution to the development of the University, through sharing of their skills and experience;

-- review the University’s financial and other performance, monitoring and ensuring the robustness and transparency of the required financial controls, governance and assurance systems;
+- review the University’s performance, monitoring and ensuring the robustness and transparency of the required controls, governance and assurance systems;

-- as a governor, be a critical friend and advocate of the University;
+- be a critical friend and advocate of the University;

 - challenge and to debate constructively and contribute to the effectiveness of the Court and any Court committee they serve as part of a cohesive group with collective responsibilities;